 Participants will work with their colleagues with the intention that:

-• the school leadership team model an expectation that all children develop the knowledge, understanding, skills and attitude/confidence to ensure they can access learning in each year group.
+• the school leadership team models an expectation that all children develop the knowledge, understanding, skills and attitude/confidence to ensure they can access learning in each year group.

 • the school leadership team can demonstrate an understanding of how EYFS pupils progress in their knowledge and understanding of maths concepts and support planning for intentional learning in EYFS, Year 1 and Year 2 provision.

-• the school leadership support the Year 3 teacher to secure pupils’ additive facts in Year 3, using materials centrally provided.
+• the school leadership supports the Year 3 teacher to secure pupils’ additive facts in Year 3, using materials centrally provided.

 • the school makes plans to build on the learning of the first year of involvement to embed and sustain the practice in future years.